 Larry serves as Chair of the Policy Board at WXPN, a public radio station in Philadelphia affiliated with the University of Pennsylvania.

 He is on the Board of Advisors for the American University School of Public Affairs.
+In 2020 he was elected to the Foreign Policy Research Institute Board of Trustees.

 Larry was born and raised in Washington County in Western Pennsylvania and graduated from The American University and Duquesne University School of Law.
 He also attended the University of Pennsylvania School of Law.